YydWj1314/5004_Final_Project/Project_Process_Log.md

 - update MessageBroadCaster util: broadcasting msg to every player's client by sendMQ
 - Update handleMessage() in GC & CC:  JOIN & WELCOME

+# update @ 2025/04/09 by YQ
+- update GameController, ClientController, MainFrame
+- add javadoc note
+- Added an enum class: Command.Start.
+- Wrote the corresponding handling code in ClientController for this enum.
+- Implemented displaying "Game Started" on the whiteboard at the bottom right of the game once the required number of players is reached.

 }